-In our last lesson we focused on the origin of two great cultures and how their beginnings provided a key to future generations.
+In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 - Sarah was Abraham's wife and when she was 90, through God's grace, she gave birth to Isaac.
 Isaac and his descendants formed the twelve tribes from which the Jewish nation was founded.
-It was through this people that God promised that the Messiah would come.
+It was through this people that God's promised Messiah would come.

 Ishmael and Isaac were in conflict because of this from the beginning and their descendants in the Middle East continue to be divided until this day.